Kapil56J/React_Codes/README.md

-Things to learn and Overview for Interview Preparation.
+Overview and Key Topics for Interview Preparation.

 React:
 ```sh